RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controls-steamdeck.md

 **0.7.1b**

-**NOTE** that the layout do not always update with each minor patch.
-Generally only the big version numbers comes with profile changes.
+The layout versioning do not always update with each minor patch. <br>
+Generally only the major versions comes with profile changes.

 ## Enable the Layout
 Be sure to have the `RetroDECK: Official Controller Layout` activated from the `Templates`.